catprisbrey/Godot4-OpenAnimationLibraries/README.md

 ## Concept

-Godot can retarget skeletons and animations.
-This means you can re-use animations, and animation libraries across models.
-To take advantage of this feature, always reimport your character skeleton with a bone map.
-This project provides a bone map for Mixamo rigged skeletons, as well as an open bone map and OpenBot model for animating.
-The OpenBot is cross-compatible with the Mixamo skeleton and animations-- but the Openbot is creative commons 0 license!
-Any animations and libraries made on OpenBot is cross compaitble across all Mixamo models OpenBot mapped skeletons.
-Consider making aniatmions with the bot, turning them into libraries, and sharing them here so we all can benefit from an open library of open animations.
+Building sharable libarries to use across all your Godot characters, to mix and match as needed.

+Godot can retarget skeletons.
+So any skeleton, if mapped properly, (i recommend standard T poses, and standard game rig skeletons), can inherit animations from other models or even load entire library sets of animations that can be mixed and matched.

+An OpenBot MannyQuin blender file is provided here, as well as a bone map for it.
+If you make animations with it, and save them as a library, those libraries will be cross compatible with the Adobe Mixamo skeleton models, Unreal and unity models, and nearly any other model with a standard skeleton, whose bones have been mapped in Godot.

 # How to use Library files once you have them:

 - Drop into Godot's filesystem any Mixamo rigged model, or OpenBot rigged model (in the base Tpose for best results)
 - Double click the model to open the Re-import menu
-- Select the skeleton, and select the bone map drop down, and select the Mixamo or OpenBot bone map.
+- Select the skeleton, and select the bone map drop down, and select the Mixamo or OpenBot bone map if using MannyQuinn.
 - Drop this character model into scene, right click it and select "Make local".
 - Select their animation player, click Animation > Manage Animations > Load Library > and select a library.res